MrDruv/blog/content/posts/chapter3.md

 }
 ```

-updateProfile(user, formData) – Pure, Functional
+**updateProfile(user, formData) – Pure, Functional**

 This one:

-- Takes in a user object and form data
+- Takes in a user object and form data.

-- Returns a new user object with updated name and email
+- Returns a new user object with updated name and email.

 In functional terms:

 - This is a pure calculation — no mutation, no database calls, no side effects.
 - Easier to test and reuse, because you control the inputs and always get the same output.

 ## Final Thoughts